Linkedin Tag

 A verification issue could’ve been the problem.
 We’ll know more in their post-mortem statement to be posted soon.

-In a final followup email, this was their response:
+In a final followup email on the 12th of September, this was their response:

 undefined